malshthunga/ai-personal-assistant/notes.md

     when you set the provider.tsx to dark mode and run the server it will automatically change the font color to white

+    we also add <html suppressHydrationWarning={true}>
+    -- to tell React if you notice a mismatch under here between the server rendered HTML and what youd render on the client please log that warning.

+                    STEP 3 - AUTHENTICATION
+                **GOOGLE/GMAIL AUTHENTICATION**
+                **USER BASIC INFO (NAME, EMAIL, PROFILE PIC)**